• Skip to primary navigation

 A colorful side will make the difference if you want to impress someone, but it also has to taste great.

-Get some bell peppers and roast them - great side so far.
+Get some bell peppers and roast them - great side so far, and similarly roasted vegetables appear in roasted carrots side pairings for meals.

 You can make it better though.